adambard/learnxinyminutes-docs/julia.html.markdown

 #=> ValueIterator{Dict{ASCIIString,Int64}}(["three"=>3,"one"=>1,"two"=>2])
 # Note - Same as above regarding key ordering.

-# Check for existence of keys in a dictionary with contains, haskey
+# Check for existence of keys in a dictionary with in, haskey
 in(filled_dict, ("one", 1)) #=> true
 in(filled_dict, ("two", 3)) #=> false
 haskey(filled_dict, "one") #=> true